ewencai/GIFtoolsCookbook/content/objectFunctionality/data/general/dataManipulation.rst

 Downsample Data
 ---------------

-Data may be downsample in two ways: traditional removal and a mesh-based removal.
+Data may be downsample in three ways: Simple down-sampling, mesh-based and by distance.
 With any method that deletes data locations, a *new* data object will be created after downsampling.
 See below for details.

 Traditional downsampling
 ^^^^^^^^^^^^^^^^^^^^^^^^